THE RAINBOW IN INDIAN CINEMA – LGBTQ and their Representation

 LGBTQ is not all about homosexuality.
 The most suppressed and unheard community not just in our country but the whole world is undoubtedly the transgender community.
 In older Indian movies, all transgender characters belonged to the “evil-brothel owner-slash-villain” category.

 The real-life trans people who were given minuscule roles have now come to the limelight to adorn the lead roles.
 Anjali Ameer from Peranb(2019, Tamil) is one such actor.
-Though she is shown as a sex worker, Meera later ends being the wife of Mammooty’s character Amudhavan.
-This is one huge norm and stereotype breaking climax as such a portrayal has never been seen in recent cinemas!!
+Though she is shown as a sex worker, Meera (Anjali Ameer) later ends being the wife of Mammooty’s character Amudhavan.
+This is a significant and stereotype-breaking climax as such a portrayal has never been seen in recent cinemas!!

 Super Deluxe(Tamil, 2019) is also closely associated with this ‘stereotype breaking club’.
-Shilpa, who was earlier Manickam, comes to her son after seven years.
-Who steals the show is Raskutty, Shilpa’s son.
+Shilpa (Vijay Sethupathy), who was earlier Manickam, comes to her son after seven years.
+It is however Raskutty, Shilpa’s son, who steals the show.
 While everyone is taken aback by the transformation of Manickam, Raskutty is the only one happy to see her just the way she is.
 A lesson to the judgemental society from a seven-year-old boy!!

-I have missed out on many other movies from different languages on this sensitive issue.
+I have missed out on many other movies from different languages that discuss this sensitive issue.
 With such movies getting worldwide acceptance and also doing good business, all that we can pray for is – Let the rainbow shine in Indian cinema!!!!